v-rajagt/IntuneDocs/intune/protect/conditional-access-exchange-create.md

    Members of the groups you select have the Conditional Access policy for Exchange on-premises access applied to them.
 Users who receive this policy must enroll their devices in Intune and be compliant with the compliance profiles before they can access Exchange on-premises.

-5. To exclude groups, choose **Select groups to exclude**, and then select one or more groups that are exempt from requirements to enroll devices and be compliant with the compliance profiles before accessing Exchange on-premises.
+5. To exclude groups, choose **Select groups to exclude**, and then select one or more groups that are exempt from requirements to enroll devices and to be compliant with the compliance profiles before accessing Exchange on-premises.

 6. Next, configure settings for the Intune on-premises Exchange connector.
 Under **Setup** on the *Exchange on-premises access* window, select **Exchange ActiveSync on-premises connector** and then select the connector for the Exchange organization that you want to configure.